日本語 English

 The Mitsui Chemicals Group is collaborating with Niigata University to conduct safety culture assessments with the aim of "fostering a culture of safety," which enables the visualization of a workplace’s strengths and weaknesses.
 By repeated in-house discussions on all rank-specific gaps, the assessment can also be used as a tool to improve workplace communications.

 Each Works conducts this assessment every three to four years.
-Each of the Works has confirmed that the weaknesses visualized by the first assessment have been improved by the second assessment by implementing improvement measures, such as safety training, active participation in small group activities, reduction of workload, and passing on of skills.
+Each of the Works has confirmed that the weaknesses visualized by the first assessment have been resolved by the second assessment through implementing improvement measures, such as safety training, active participation in small-group activities, reduction of workload, and skill transfer.

 *Eight axis model of safety culture: